dBish6/dBish6/README.md

 *   🌍  I'm based in Bay Roberts, Newfoundland.
 *   🖥️  See my portfolio at [https://github.com/dBish6/Portfolio](https://github.com/dBish6/Portfolio).
-*   ✉️  You can contact me at [davidbish2002@hotmail.com](mailto:davidbish2002@hotmail.com).
-*   🚀  I'm currently working on my Quest Casino overhaul.
+*   ✉️  You can contact me at [davidbish2002@hotmail.com](mailto:davidbish2002@hotmail.com). <!---*   🚀  I'm currently working on my Quest Casino overhaul.-->
-*   🧠  I'm learning user-centred design, more about TypeScript and native mobile development.
+*   🧠  I'm learning how to process payments, and the Go programming language.
 *   🤝  I'm open to collaborate on any of my new applications and upcoming applications.

 ### Skills